Summary:

 Pro Tip:

-Help protect your property even further by requiring tenants to have renter’s insurance.
+Help protect your property even further by requesting tenants to have renter’s insurance.
 Learn why and how in the article.

 Nolo offers some helpful information for understanding how landlords can deduct long-term assets.
 In terms of tax rules, there are two different types of expenses that are incurred as a rental property business: current and capital.